A Guide To First-Time Home Buyer Programs, Loans And Grants

 Good Neighbor Next Door

 Most government home buying assistance comes through state and local programs.
-Individual programs vary depending on location.
-You can view a complete list of state-specific buying resources on the HUD website.
+Individual programs vary depending on your location.
+You can view a complete list of state-specific buying resources on the HUD program page.

 Habitat For Humanity

-One of the most well-known housing nonprofits is Habitat for Humanity.
-Habitat for Humanity is an international nonprofit that offers “simple, decent, and affordable” housing for low-income families.
-Volunteers build homes for families in-need and Habitat for Humanity makes no profit on the home after you close.
+One of the most well-known housing nonprofits is Habitat for Humanity, an international organization that offers “simple, decent and affordable” housing for low-income families.
+Volunteers build homes for those in need, and Habitat for Humanity makes no profit on the home after you close.
 This makes their homes much more affordable than local options.
-Habitat for Humanity is the largest nonprofit builder in the world, with over 800,000 homes built.

 The Neighborhood Assistance Corporation of America (NACA) is another nationwide nonprofit that can help you buy a home.
 NACA offers “financially unstable” households mortgage counseling and education.
-NACA’s team members also help low-income families find lenders willing to work with them.
-NACA has partnerships with Bank of America and Citigroup to issue special NACA loans.
-NACA loans have no down payment requirement or closing costs and no minimum credit score and can give you a more personalized look at potential paths to homeownership.
-To learn more about their program, check out NACA's website.
+NACA’s team members also help low-income families find lenders to work with them.

-Did you know that your employer can help contribute to your home purchase?
-Some employers are now adopting housing incentives to help employees cover down payments and closing costs.
-Your employer may give you a grant or a loan that’s forgivable over time and your labor union might also offer closing assistance.
+Some employers have housing incentives in place to help employees cover down payments and closing costs.
+Your employer may offer a grant or loan that’s forgivable over time, and your labor union might also offer closing cost assistance.

-The employer-sponsored programs that you can use depend upon what your employer offers.
-Not every employer offers housing or closing assistance, and employer-assisted housing programs are usually joint efforts between state governments and employers.
+Any available employer-sponsored programs depend on your specific employer.
+Not every employer offers housing or closing assistance, and employer partnership programs are usually joint efforts between state governments and employers.